 - The correct relationship with another URI that identifies the same item, or class of items, is owl:sameAs, the definition of which is "indicates that two URI references actually refer to the same thing: the individuals have the same identity".
 This relationship type is very specific and should be used with care.
 It is, however, the correct relationship between the URIs listed above. - It is anticipated that the more common case will be a link to information describing the item, particularly a product information page.
 That is, the identified item and the description of it are two distinct concepts and therefore owl:sameAs is not applicable.
-The correct relationship in this case is likely to be qs1:pip, qs1:smpc etc.
+The correct relationship in this case is likely to be gs1:pip, gs1:smpc etc.

-See section 8.9 for more on relationship types.
+See section 7.9 for more on relationship types.

-11.4 Information encoded within the URI
+9.3 Information encoded within the URI

-There is a further feature of the GS1 Web URI syntax that does go directly against W3C's Web architecture principles [WebArch], namely URI Opacity which states that:
+There is a feature of the GS1 Digital Link URI syntax that goes directly against W3C's Web architecture principles [WebArch], namely URI Opacity which states that: